shijiansu/ss-gradle-2014-gradle-in-action/part 2 mastering the fundamentals/5 dependency management/README.md

-# cargo
+## cargo

-This is an old tool (2021), anyway, try to build the demo as well to practice the features of Gradle.
+This is an old tool (as in 2021), anyway, try to build the demo as well to practice the features of Gradle.

 - https://codehaus-cargo.github.io/cargo/Features.html
 - https://github.com/bmuschko/gradle-cargo-plugin